aspose-total/Aspose.Total-Products/total/en/android-java/conversion/dotx-to-xlsx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert DOTX to XLSX in Android Applications or Online App" h2="Export DOTX to XLSX in Android via Java without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The DOTX file format is a Microsoft Word template file used to create documents with a consistent look and feel.
+It is a great way to ensure that all documents created from the template have the same formatting, layout, and style.
+However, the DOTX format is not compatible with Microsoft Excel, which is the most popular spreadsheet program.
+Therefore, in order to use the data from a DOTX file in Excel, it must first be converted to the XLSX format.

+<h2>How Aspose.Total Helps for DOTX to XLSX Conversion</h2>

-By using [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) you can integrate DOTX to XLSX conversion feature inside your android applications.
-Firstly, you can convert DOTX to HTML by using feature-rich, document manipulation and conversion API [Aspose.Words for Android via Java](https://products.aspose.com/words/android-java/).
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/android-java/), you can convert HTML to XLSX.
+Aspose.Total for Android via Java is a comprehensive suite of APIs that enables developers to integrate document manipulation and conversion features into their Android applications.
+With Aspose.Total, developers can easily convert DOTX to XLSX.
+The process involves two steps.
+Firstly, the DOTX file is converted to HTML using the feature-rich document manipulation and conversion API Aspose.Words for Android via Java.
+Then, the HTML is converted to XLSX using Aspose.Cells for Java.
+This process is quick and easy, and it ensures that the data from the DOTX file is accurately converted to the XLSX format.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}